Let me take a wild guess.

 The first thing is, the quality of the handle could have been better.
 We wouldn’t say that it’s a long-lasting option.

-Next, a few of the teeth remain exposed even after it’s closed.
+Next, a few of the sharp teeth remain exposed even after it’s closed.
 With the high sharpness of the teeth, that’s a safety risk.
 It doesn’t come with a sheath or a bag either.

 Last but not the least, it’s not the best tool for cutting hardwood or thicker branches.
 The overall stiffness of the blade isn’t sufficient for such cutting action.